 The armillary sphere is said to have been introduced into Christian Europe by Gerbert d’Aurillac (later Pope Slyvester II.)
-It is assumed that d’Aurillac acquired such knowledge from Islamic Spain.
-It has been suggested that by the Late Medieval period, the demonstrative armillary sphere became quite a common device in European universities, as treatises on the geometry of the celestial sphere was taught in many such institutions, thus making the armillary sphere an indispensable teaching tool.
+It is assumed that d’Aurillac acquired such knowledge from Islamic Spain and by the Late Medieval period the demonstrative armillary sphere became quite a common device in European universities; as treatises on the geometry of the celestial sphere were taught in such institutions, thus making the armillary sphere an indispensable teaching tool.

 Bellis, M., 2015.
 Armillary Spheres, and What They Got Wrong.
 [Online]

 Khan, S., 2007.
 The Armillary Sphere: A Concentrate of Knowledge in Islamic Astronomy.
 [Online]

 Available at: http://www.muslimheritage.com/uploads/Armillary_sphere_long.pdf

 Mosley, A., 1999.
 The Armillary Sphere.
 [Online]

 Oline Etymology Dictionary, 2015. armilla (n.).
 [Online]